epn-vespa/FacilityList/data/AAS/Readme.md

 (https://aas.org/about/mission-and-vision-statement)

 ## Identifiers
- AAS identifiers are avaialble from [AAS web portal, AAS journals section](https://journals.aas.org/facility-keywords/)
+ AAS identifiers are available from [AAS web portal, AAS journals section](https://journals.aas.org/facility-keywords/)

-The data is available in the [AAS.xml](AAS.xml) file, retrieved on 2022-02-01.
+The data is available in the [AAS.xml](AAS.xml) & [AAS.json](AAS.json) file, retrieved on 2022-02-01.

 ## Parser